Norman MacLeod (The Wicked Man)

-Norman MacLeod, 1st Lord MacLeod (Scottish Gaelic: Tormod MacLeòid) (1705–1772), also known in his own time and within clan tradition as The Wicked Man (Scottish Gaelic: An Droch Dhuine), was an 18th-century Scottish politician and the 22nd Chief of Clan MacLeod.
+Norman MacLeod of MacLeod (Scottish Gaelic: Tormod MacLeòid) (1705–1772), also known as The Wicked Man (Scottish Gaelic: An Droch Dhuine), was an 18th-century Scottish politician and the 22nd Chief of Clan MacLeod.

 Background

 Norman was the younger son of Norman MacLeod, the 20th Chief of Clan MacLeod.
 Norman's brother, John, was briefly the 21st Chief of Clan MacLeod as an infant after their father died in 1706.
 By 1707, John had also died, and Norman was left with the chiefdom at the age of 1.

 Norman was the Member of Parliament for Inverness-shire between 1741 and 1754.
 He matriculated arms, and supporters, at Lyon Office, on 12 January 1753.
 He supported the Government cause in the Jacobite Rising, and was an absentee chief as he seldom lived at his ancestors' traditional seat of Dunvegan Castle.

 The Ship of the People

 Norman MacLeod was a leading figure in a 1739 scandal centred around the so-called 'Ship of the People' (Scottish Gaelic: Soitheach nan Daoine), when he and Sir Alexander MacDonald of Sleat kidnapped approximately 100 of their tenants on the Isle of Skye and on the Isle of Harris, and planned to sell them into indentured servitude in the American Colonies on the pretense of transporting petty criminals, which was legal and normal for chiefs at the time.
 The human cargo, which included men, women, and children as young as 5, were loaded onto the William, which then disembarked in Donaghadee in present day Northern Ireland for supplies.
 While in Ireland, several victims attempted to escape, attracting the attention of local magistrates, who reported the case to the British government.
 Norman and Sir Alexander successfully denied their complicity in the incident, and were not prosecuted by government authorities, who instead implicated several conspirators personally involved in transporting the victims.